What is it?

 Signs and symptoms of colon cancer include:

-- A change in your bowel habits, including diarrhea or constipation or a change in the consistency of your stool for more than a couple of weeks
+- A change in your bowel habits, including diarrhoea or constipation or a change in the consistency of your stool for more than a couple of weeks

 - Rectal bleeding or blood in your stool